yujikawa/numexy/README.md

 be found at [https://hexdocs.pm/numexy](https://hexdocs.pm/numexy).

 ## License
-This project is licensed under the terms of the MIT license, see LICENSE.
+This project is licensed under the terms of the Apache license, see LICENSE.